Garmin Edge 540 vs. Edge 840 (Solar): Which One to Buy?

 Edge 540 Solar display

 Garmin claims that Solar models add about 25 minutes per hour of riding.
-The smaller solar panel is less effective than on 1040, and 540 Solar (840 Solar) seems like a worse deal because the 1040 Solar adds 42 minutes per hour (but costs the same extra 100 USD).
+The smaller solar panel is less effective than the panel on the Edge 1040.
+This makes the 540 Solar and 840 Solar a worse deal because the 1040 Solar adds 42 minutes per hour (but costs the same extra 100 USD).

 A screenshot of the Edge 540 Solar charge during one of my trips in Italian Dolomites.